leovct/zk-evm-prover-infra/README.md

 tar --extract --file=/tmp/zero-prover-infra/witnesses/cancun/witnesses-20362226-to-20362237.tar.xz --directory=/tmp/witnesses --strip-components=1
 ```

-In this test scenario, we will prove a set of 10 blocks, which collectively contain 2181 transactions.
+In this test scenario, we will prove the two first blocks of a set of 10 blocks, which collectively contain 2181 transactions.
+In the next section, you can use the load tester tool to prove the 10 blocks in a row.

 ```bash
 $ ./tmp/zero-prover-infra/tools/analyze-witnesses.sh /tmp/witnesses 20362226 20362237